MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 ## Practice Lab 3: Manage leads and opportunities with Sales Insights

-## Exercise 3.1: Work with the opportunity pipeline view

 Your manager indicates concern about some of your team's open opportunities having less than desirable predictive opportunity scores.
 You want to take a look at all the open opportunities and see a high-level view of their predictive scoring.

+## Exercise 3.1: Work with the opportunity pipeline view

+The opportunity pipeline view is a valuable chart that sits on the default opportunities dashboard in Dynamics 365 Sales.
+Let's use the opportunity pipeline view to identify the opportunities that need the most help.

 1. Navigate to **Opportunities.**